martinjrrr/Linux.dots/README.md

 **Now we have configured our Bootloader and Konsole**
 _____________________________________________________________________________________

-# Navigating the Linux filesystem using `cd` `ls` and other commands in the terminal
+# Navigating the Linux filesystem and folders using `cd` `ls` and other commands in the terminal

 [Guide by Redhat on basic navigation](https://www.redhat.com/sysadmin/navigating-linux-filesystem)